RoboStack/robostack.github.io/docs/GettingStarted.md

 # Getting Started

-RoboStack is a bundling of ROS for Linux, Mac and Windows using the [Conda package manager](https://docs.conda.io/en/latest/), based on top of [conda-forge](https://conda-forge.org/).
+RoboStack is a bundling of ROS for Linux, macOS and Windows using the [Conda package manager](https://docs.conda.io/en/latest/), based on top of [conda-forge](https://conda-forge.org/).
 We have also extended support to the [Pixi](https://pixi.sh/latest/) package manager, which builds upon the foundations of, and maintains compatabillity with the Conda ecosystem.

 [Here](https://pixi.sh/dev/switching_from/conda/) is a comparison of how Pixi works when compared to Conda/Mamba